The 2019 Summer Institute Was held August 12-15 at

 ESTABLISHING A NETWORK OF SUPPORT

 The Summer Institute faculty and participants will form an ongoing network of like-minded peers who will provide feedback and support for each other’s classroom and program initiatives.
 Institute faculty and participants will meet again in the fall to share and receive feedback on participants' short documentaries or digital stories based on footage gathered during the Institute.
 The mentor relationship established during the Institute will continue as teachers return home to flesh out their projects and implement them.
 As part of the cost of the Institute, participants will receive 8 hours of on-site support from Institute faculty, throughout the school year, to ensure the meaningful implementation of the community-based project.
-For examples of student projects, our Student Project Database offers a resource of curriculum exemplars and student-generated work—providing models and inspiration for other projects, teachers and students.
-Institute participants will be encouraged to stay in touch about their projects through our Discovering Community blog.

 Emily Hilliard, west virginia state folklorist